arqtrad/archlit/article.md

 from 1911 to 1915.
 By then, Severo is already an acclaimed designer and archaeologist, having edited and contributed his own research for the 1899--1908 ethnographic journal *Portugalia* [@severo:1899portugalia].
-His own house in Porto, completed in 1904, is featured prominently in the magazine *Construcção Moderna.* He leaves his hometown in 1908, during the economic crisis that precedes the fall of the Portuguese monarchy, and settles in São Paulo, a city where he had previously lived as a republican refugee [@mascaro:2011ricardo; see also
+His own house in Porto, completed in 1904 ([@Fig:conde]), is featured prominently in the magazine *Construcção Moderna.* He leaves his hometown in 1908, during the economic crisis that precedes the fall of the Portuguese monarchy, and settles in São Paulo, a city where he had previously lived as a republican refugee [@mascaro:2011ricardo; see also